JAndrassy/ArduinoOTA/README.md

 For SD card update use [SDUnRF5 library](https://github.com/jandrassy/SDUnRF5).

 To use remote upload from IDE with SDStorage or InternalStorage, copy platform.local.txt from extras/nRF5 folder, next to platform.txt in the nRF5 boards package.
-You can find the location of boards packages in Arduino IDE Preferences as the location of the preferences.txt file at the bottom of the Preferences dialog.
-It is clickable and opens the folder.
-There find the boards package in packages folder.

 If SoftDevice is not used, the sketch is written from address 0.
 For write to address 0 the sketch must be compiled with -fno-delete-null-pointer-checks.
 The setting is in extras/nRF5/platform.local.txt.